 An entity is generally recognized as insolvent when it is unable to meet its outstanding obligations in full and on time.
 There are two versions of insolvency: cash flow insolvency and balance sheet insolvency.
 Cash flow insolvency occurs when an organization is unable to meet its near-term obligations due to liquidity constraints.
-Balance sheet insolvency occurs when a firm's total liabilities exceed its total assets; the organization is "insolvent on the books" even if it is able to service its debts in the near term.1
+Balance sheet insolvency occurs when a firm's total liabilities exceed its total assets; the organization is "insolvent on the books" even if it is able to service its debts in the near term.

-In this paper, we focus on balance sheet insolvency in order to highlight the difference in treatment between for-profit and nonprofit firms under federal law.
-While solvent, the fiduciary duty of the directors of for-profit companies is to serve the interest of their company's shareholders, who own the residual (surplus) value of assets over liabilities.2 As a for-profit organization approaches insolvency, the residual interest in the company expands to include its creditors, who gain standing to file an involuntary bankruptcy petition under the United States Bankruptcy Code.3 A company may also voluntarily discharge their debts through liquidation under Chapter 7 of the United States Bankruptcy Code or reorganize under Chapter 11.
-There are also separate considerations beyond net worth that contribute to the decision to enter bankruptcy, including bankruptcy costs, tax considerations, and the ranking of interest in distributing the company's liquidated value (Bulow and Shoven, 1978; White, 1989).
+Under federal law, bankruptcy filings typically focus on whether or not an entity is paying its debts as they become due, i.e. whether it is cash-flow insolvent.
+In the private sector, the fiduciary duty of the directors of for-profit companies is to serve the interest of their company's shareholders, who own the residual (surplus) value of assets over liabilities.
+Once a for-profit corporation is unable to pay its debts, its creditors gain standing to file an involuntary bankruptcy petition under the United States Bankruptcy Code.
+A company may also voluntarily discharge its debts through liquidation under Chapter 7 of the United States Bankruptcy Code or reorganize under Chapter 11, and there are also separate considerations beyond liquidity that contribute to the decision to enter bankruptcy, including bankruptcy costs, tax considerations, and the ranking of interest in distributing the company's liquidated value (Bulow and Shoven, 1978; White, 1989).
+So long as a for-profit corporation is able to service its debts in the near-term, its creditors may not necessarily have standing to petition for involuntary bankruptcy, even if it is balance sheet insolvent (McCoid, 1987).